-The Issuer and other financial institutions through which payments on the 2016 Tier 1 Bonds are made may be required to withhold at a rate of up to 30 per cent. on all, or a portion of, payments made after 31 December 2018 pursuant to Sections 1471 through 1474 of the US Internal Revenue Code (commonly referred to as "FATCA").
+The Issuer and other financial institutions through which payments on the 2017 Tier 1 Bonds are made may be required to withhold at a rate of up to 30 per cent. on all, or a portion of, payments made after 31 December 2018 pursuant to Sections 1471 through 1474 of the US Internal Revenue Code (commonly referred to as "FATCA").

 The Issuer is a foreign financial institution ("FFI") for the purposes of FATCA.
-If the Issuer is required, or agrees, to provide certain information about its account holders pursuant to a FATCA agreement with the US Internal Revenue Service (i.e. the Issuer is a "Participating FFI") then withholding may be triggered if: (i) payments on the 2016 Tier 1 Bonds are classified as "foreign passthru payments" for purposes of FATCA and (ii) (a) an investor does not provide information sufficient for the relevant Participating FFI to determine whether the investor is a US person or should otherwise be treated as holding a "United States Account" of the Issuer, (b) an investor does not consent, where necessary, to have its information disclosed to the IRS or (c) any FFI that is an investor, or through which payment on the 2016 Tier 1 Bonds is made, is not a Participating FFI or otherwise exempt from being withheld upon under FATCA.
+If the Issuer is required, or agrees, to provide certain information about its account holders pursuant to a FATCA agreement with the US Internal Revenue Service (i.e. the Issuer is a "Participating FFI") then withholding may be triggered if: (i) payments on the 2017 Tier 1 Bonds are classified as "foreign passthru payments" for purposes of FATCA and (ii) (a) an investor does not provide information sufficient for the relevant Participating FFI to determine whether the investor is a US person or should otherwise be treated as holding a "United States Account" of the Issuer, (b) an investor does not consent, where necessary, to have its information disclosed to the IRS or (c) any FFI that is an investor, or through which payment on the 2017 Tier 1 Bonds is made, is not a Participating FFI or otherwise exempt from being withheld upon under FATCA.

 The United States and Switzerland entered into an intergovernmental agreement to facilitate the implementation of FATCA (an "IGA").
 Under the US-Switzerland IGA, financial institutions acting out of Switzerland generally are directed to become Participating FFIs.
+The agreement ensures that accounts held by U.S. persons with Swiss financial institutions are disclosed to the U.S. tax authorities either with the consent of the account holder or by means of group requests within the scope of administrative assistance.
+Information will not be transferred automatically in the absence of consent, and instead will be exchanged only within the scope of administrative assistance on the basis of the double taxation agreement between the U.S. and Switzerland.
 The United States has entered into IGAs with a number of jurisdictions besides Switzerland and is in the process of negotiating or in dialogue regarding IGAs with other jurisdictions.

-If an amount in respect of FATCA were to be deducted or withheld from interest, principal or other payments on or with respect to the 2016 Tier 1 Bonds, the Issuer would have no obligation to pay additional amounts or otherwise indemnify a holder for any such withholding or deduction by the Issuer, a paying agent or any other party as a result of the deduction or withholding of such amount.
+If an amount in respect of FATCA were to be deducted or withheld from interest, principal or other payments on or with respect to the 2017 Tier 1 Bonds, the Issuer would have no obligation to pay additional amounts or otherwise indemnify a holder for any such withholding or deduction by the Issuer, a paying agent or any other party as a result of the deduction or withholding of such amount.
 As a result, investors may, if FATCA is implemented as currently proposed by the IRS, receive less interest or principal than expected.